-‘ The Good Girl Stripped Bare’ is the title of of Tracey Spicer’s new book.
+Last year Tracey published her book ‘ The Good Girl Stripped Bare’.
 She describes it as a ’femoir’ – part memoir, part manifesto about the barriers women face in the workplace.
 Tracey is one of Australia’s best know women in media and has worked as a news anchor for national news, current affairs and lifestyle programs for a number of networks.

 From her experience she has seen that for a woman, network news is less about good journalism and more about good looks.
 In her book, Tracey describes the pressure on being a ‘good girl’ and obediently accepting the helmet hair, masses of makeup and fatuous fashion.
 And the instructions from bosses to ‘stick your tits out’, ‘lose two inches off your arse’, and ‘quit before you’re too long in the tooth’.